 PBHA’s Recent Immigrant Term-time Enrichment (RITE) pairs recently immigrated high school students with college-age tutors for weekly homework help, English as a Second Language (ESL) practice, and standardized test preparation (MCAS, SAT, and TOEFL), as well as guidance and mentorship throughout the college application process.
 Through one-on-one tutoring, students are prepared to succeed academically and professionally alongside their peers.

 RITE works with young people ages 15 to 21 who are enrolled in Boston area high schools.
-Participants meet each week on Saturday afternoons on the Harvard campus.
+Participants meet each week on Saturday mornings (10-12) in the Harvard Science Center.

-If students are unable to meet at these times we will arrange for a tutor to mentor them at a mutually convenient time.
+If students are unable to meet at these times we will do our best to arrange for a tutor to mentor them at a mutually convenient time.

 Volunteer with RITE